tipJS-Team/tipJS/README.en.md

 ...
 </pre>

-해당 language set의 message 를 취득하려면 tipJS.msg 메소드를 사용합니다.
-> Use the tipJS.msg method when you want to get a specified language set.
+Use the tipJS.msg method when you want to get a specified language set.

 <pre>
 tipJS.controller("someCtrler", {